Texbio/TinkerEnchanterMod/README.md

 - currently doesnt have any glint, but hopefully this can be fixed (tried to fix it without looking at tconstruct's source code but was unsuccessful)
 - doesnt detect the mod apotheosis's max level properly (anviling still works perfectly fine)
 - rendering issue / issue with putting enchants on items unless you start renaming the item
+- breaks when used multiplayer, works completely fine singleplayer